misskecupbung/testrtc/README.md

 ## README
 This repository is modified from https://github.com/KaptenJansson/testrtc with some custom for personal local use.
 Why?
 * My own turn is dedicated locally -> on-premise (not on Google Cloud Platform)
-* This guide is for testing whether the client can connect to my local application with a separate turn server,
+* This guide is for testing whether the client can connect to my local application with a separate turn server
 * This doesn't use apprtc at https://github.com/webrtc/apprtc
 * This guide doesn't use `API_KEY` parameter